payiq-net/OpenTripPlanner-data-container/README.md

 ## This project:
-Contains tools for fetching, building and deploying fresh otp data-containers for consumption by hsl, waltti and finland otp instances.
+Contains tools for fetching, building and deploying fresh otp data-containers for consumption by hsl, waltti, waltti-alt and finland otp instances.
 This project can be reused for building data for other otp instances but it is only tested to work for the aforementioned otp instances.
 This is used for OTP version 2.x.